bsdpot/potluck/opensearch/README.md

 The data directory for `opensearch` is automatically set to `/mnt/opensearch`, which needs to be mounted-in persistent storage.

-The image sets jail attributes automatically as follows:
+The image requires the following jail attributes get set manually:
 ```
 set-attribute -A fdescfs -V YES
 set-attribute -A procfs -V YES